dwallet-labs/dwallet-network/README_YUVAL.md

 #│  └──                                                                                              │
 #╰───────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
+todo: modify the eth-pos-devnet docker-compose.yml to use stable versions for `beacon-chain` and `validator`, and add lightclient flag
 #### Create first ETH State

 The light client uses the EthState object to communicate with the Ethereum network.